-- The Getting Started CD contains release bulletins and installation guides in PDF format, and may also contain other documents or updated information not included on the SyBooks CD.
-It is included with your software.
-To read or print documents on the Getting Started CD, you need Adobe Acrobat Reader, which you can download at no charge from the Adobe Web site using a link provided on the CD. - The SyBooks CD contains product manuals and is included with your software.
-The Eclipse-based SyBooks browser allows you to access the manuals in an easy-to-use, HTML-based format. - Some documentation may be provided in PDF format, which you can access through the PDF directory on the SyBooks CD.
-To read or print the PDF files, you need Adobe Acrobat Reader. - Refer to the SyBooks Installation Guide on the Getting Started CD, or the README.txt file on the SyBooks CD for instructions on installing and starting SyBooks. - The Sybase Product Manuals Web site is an online version of the SyBooks CD that you can access using a standard Web browser.
+- The Getting Started CD is included with your software and contains release bulletins, installation guides in PDF format, and other documents or updated information.
+To read or print documents on the Getting Started CD, you need Adobe Acrobat Reader, which you can download at no charge from the Adobe Web site using a link provided on the CD. - You can also access the documents available on the Getting Started CD from the Sybase Product Manuals Web site. - The Sybase Product Manuals Web site, which can be accessed using a standard Web browser, includes the Replication Server documents that are not included in the Getting Started CD.
 In addition to product manuals, you will find links to EBFs/Maintenance, Technical Documents, Case Management, Solved Cases, newsgroups, and the Sybase Developer Network.